harness/developer-hub/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-disk-loss-by-label.md

 id: gcp-vm-disk-loss-by-label
 title: GCP VM disk loss by label
 ---
-GCP VM disk loss by label
-- It causes chaos to disrupt the state of GCP persistent disk volume filtered using a label by detaching it from its VM instance for a certain chaos duration.
+GCP VM disk loss by label disrupts the state of GCP persistent disk volume filtered using a label by detaching it from its VM instance for a specific duration.

 ![GCP VM Disk Loss By Label](./static/images/gcp-vm-disk-loss.png)